 When applying peppermint oil to sunburn itch, make sure to dilute peppermint EO in a carrier oil.
 It can moisturize your skin (see below for recipes), but it’s also very potent!

-Another powerful oil on the list of the best essential oils for sunburn is frankincense.
+Another powerful oil on the list is frankincense.
 Similarly, to the peppermint EO, this oil also provides pain relief when applied topically.
 Moreover, it boosts the regeneration of the skin, which is very important especially when the cells have been damaged!

 While frankincense is frequently used for healing wounds and cuts, it is also excellent for wrinkles, scars, and even dry skin!
 Frankincense oil has moisturizing properties!
 Moreover, it can also rejuvenate the skin, soothe irritated skin, prevent premature aging.

-Antiseptic, astringent, tonic and disinfectant properties of the frankincense oil are all beneficial when you’re looking for essential oils to soothe skin.
+Antiseptic, astringent, tonic and disinfectant properties of the frankincense for sunburn are all beneficial when you’re looking for essential oils to soothe damaged skin.
 Moreover, it also boosts the healing process of the skin and protects it from infections.
 You can use this EO to heal cuts, wounds, and various types of skin inflammation.

 Lavender is coconut oil among the essential oils.
 It’s everywhere and we all swear by it!